robthompson16/support-for-early-career-teachers/content/teach-first/year-2-how-can-you-develop-a-coherent-curriculum/summer-week-2-mentor-materials.md

 ## Discussion - developing a coherent curriculum

-Duration: 60 minutes
+Duration: 60 minutes.

 ### Outcome

 By the end of this session your ECT will have:

 - understood why powerful analogies, illustrations and demonstrations can help pupils to learn key concepts
 - identified 3 or 4 powerful analogies, illustrations or demonstrations within their subject area
 - considered where and how to incorporate these analogies, illustrations and demonstrations into their teaching